 Like Rauschenberg’s Erased de Kooning Drawing, which was also created in fall 1953, Automobile Tire Print challenges traditional understandings of art and authorship.

-What do you think about this piece, that now is nearly 65 years old?
+What do you think about this piece, which now is nearly 65 years old?

 Here you can watch Rauschenberg himself describing the process of creating Automobile Tire Print.
 Fascinating!